Everything You Want to Know from a 35-Year Certified Professional

 First of all, I prefer Pet Stylist, since today’s grooming industry frequently includes a cat clientele.
 Grooming cats is usually not a mandatory skill required for employment, but it definitely is a bonus on your resume and your paycheck.

 Job Training Options

 There are Pet Grooming Trade Schools all across the Nation, some are accredited, some not.
 Some with financial aid, most without.
-Course varies in length, 16 weeks is an overall average.
-Expect hands on training, breed study, handling techniques, terminology, and the basic grooming tools of a professional Pet Stylist.
+The course varies in length, 16 weeks is the overall average.
+Expect hands-on training, breed study, handling techniques, terminology, and the basic grooming tools of a professional Pet Stylist.
 After training, you will still need to work closely with experienced groomers and continue training for at least two years.
-Tuition for these schools is customarily $5,000 to $7,500.
+Tuition for these schools is usually $7,500+.

 Learning to groom at a pet salon as an apprentice is also a common way to learn.
 For instance, Petsmart offers a training program.
-However, fair warning, there’s going to be a few hoops to jump through for the opportunity.
+However, fair warning, there are going to be a few hoops to jump through for the opportunity.
 Is it worth it?
 In my opinion, yes.
-If your willing to learn, and the groomers are talented, you will acquire the skill level of a professional pet stylist over time.
+If you’re willing to learn, and the groomers are talented, you will acquire the skill level of a professional pet stylist over time.